NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Pickled Punk.md

     desc: "  The first time each round that a pickled punk takes fire damage, its fumes combust, dealing 5 fire damage to all other creatures within the area of its Suffocating Fumes aura."

   - name: "Suffocating Fumes"
     desc: " (aura,inhaled,poison) 5 feet.
-A creature that enters or begins its turn within the aura must attempt a DC 14 Fortitude check save, or DC 17 Fortitude check if the pickled punk is attached to the creature.\nOn a failed save, the creature is [[Conditions/Sickened 1|Sickened 1]], and on a critical failure, it's also [[Conditions/Enfeebled 1|Enfeebled 1]] for 1 minute."
+A creature that enters or begins its turn within the aura must attempt a DC 14 Fortitude check save, or DC 17 Fortitude check if the pickled punk is attached to the creature.\n\nOn a failed save, the creature is [[Conditions/Sickened|Sickened 1]], and on a critical failure, it's also [[Conditions/Enfeebled|Enfeebled 1]] for 1 minute."

 attacks:
   - name: ""